Modeling and detecting resonant tides of exotic compact objects: Detectability

-These results show that, given a binary system of sufficiently asymmetric masses, ECO resonance shifts can be detected by the Einstein Telescope for a large variety of ECO radii, as we find that the relative error of the phase shift $\Delta \Phi$ is smaller than unity over many orders of magnitude of $\epsilon$.
-This wide range is expected based on the expression for the phase shift: it only has a weak dependence of the phase shift on the value of $\epsilon$, as it enters our expression for $\Delta \Phi$ only via logarithmic terms.
-Moreover, we find small relative errors exactly in the parameter range for which the phase shift \eqref{eq: scaling PS} is largest, namely for small mass ratios $q$ and relatively large values of $\epsilon$.
-The range of detectable phase shifts decreases for higher values $m_1$ of the component that undergoes the resonance: for $m_1 = 20\, M_\odot$ the phase shift is detectable for radii such that $\epsilon > 10^{-22}$, whereas for $m_1 = 50,\, 80, \, 120 \, M_{\odot}$, respectively, the exotic compact objects that could still be distinguished from black holes through a resonance have $\epsilon \approx 10^{-11}, 10^{-8}, 10^{-6}$, respectively.
-At the same time, increasing the mass $m_1$ slightly raises the detectability of mass ratios that are closer to unity.
-Given these results, most notably the required small value for the mass ratio $q$ and the fact that the companion star is expected to have a mass $m_2 > 1.4\ M_\odot$, candidates of ECOs that could be detected by the Einstein Telescope should have a mass $m_1$ of several tens to a hundred solar masses.
+However, these results show that for the most likely events for the Einstein Telescope (SNR $\sim$ 400), the resonances will be undetectable.
+Nevertheless, for unique events (SNR $\sim$ 4000, or a luminosity distance of order $\sim 10$Mpc), the ECO resonance shifts for binaries of sufficiently asymmetric masses might be detected.
+In that case, we find that the relative error of the phase shift $\Delta \Phi$ is smaller than unity over many orders of magnitude of $\epsilon$.
+This wide range of $\epsilon$ is expected based on the weak (logarithmic) dependence of the phase shift on this parameter.
+We find that the width of this range increases for decreasing value of the ECO mass, and for increasingly asymmetric mass ratios.
+We find small relative errors exactly in the parameter range for which the phase shift \eqref{eq: scaling PS} is large, namely for small mass ratios $q$ and relatively large values of $\epsilon$.
+Moreover, it reaches a minimal value for a binary of a given mass ratio.
+This minimal relative error is reached at larger $\epsilon$ for increasing ECO mass.
+Given these results, most notably the required small value for the mass ratio $q$ and the fact that the companion star is expected to have a mass $M_2 > 1.4\ M_\odot$, candidates of ECOs that could be detected by the Einstein Telescope should have a mass $M_1$ of several tens to a hundred solar masses as well as be close enough to supply the required high SNR.

 We have tested the robustness of these results by changing the values of the dimensionless spins of the binary system and have found the order of magnitudes of the relative error to be largely independent of such changes.
+We have also tested the robustness to variations in the cut-off frequency, to account for the fact that the ISCO-frequency of rotating black holes is not at $6^{-3/2}(M_1+M_2)^{-1}$, as well as this only being a test-particle approximation.
+Over the expected range of such corrections to the merging frequency, described for instance in \cite{favata2011conservative}, we find that the relative errors change by at most a factor of order $\sim 3$, with relative errors decreasing for higher cut-offs and increasing for lower cut-offs.
 We therefore conclude that the results presented are representative.